 1. Harmony of the Seas – the largest cruise ships

 Since it has been delivered in May 2016, Harmony of the Seas is the among the largest cruise ships and most advanced cruise ship in the World!
 The ship offers ton of entertainment for young and old!
 Kids will love 3 water slides.
 There are two rock climbing walls, surf simulators.
 For clever minds there is escape room type of entertainment called “Puzzle Break: Escape the Rubicon”.
+Make your team building activities so much more interesting with Lock Busters Game.
 Of course, a cruise ship wouldn’t be perfect without great dining – Harmony of the Seas offers 20 spots with something for everyone.
 First reviews are very positive – but be prepared to find yourself in the middle of a theme park with 5400 other passengers around you.
 This means crowded pool areas on sea days!
 Are you getting easily seasick?
 Try this wrist band, it really helps!
 Also, as the ship has just been released, there were some minor technical issues, but nothing critical.
 The staff is very friendly and helpful!

 2. Allure of the Seas

 Another Oasis-class ship, second biggest in the World, is Allure of the Seas.
 She holds, however, more passengers – 6400 people can enjoy this wonderful ship simultaneously.
 The ship is packed with entertainment and facilities – you will find casinos, ice-skating, rock climbing, zip line, jogging track and many other cool facilities.
 All public spaces are divided into sections with their own unique atmosphere, so it doesn’t feel too overwhelmingly huge.
 This ship is considered a good pick for first timers.